Jan Plas: Career

 Plas was also a member of the Dutch organized crime world.
 In 1986, he was involved in the kidnapping of Gijs van Dam II, the son of hash dealer Gijs van Dam, with a gang run by the drug lord Johan Verhoek, also known as "De Hakkelaar".
 In April 2008, Plas was arrested on suspicion of drug trafficking and his daughter and son-in-law, both police officers in Amsterdam, were charged with fraud and money laundering.
+In the end they were not prosecuted but they had to leave the police force.

 On September 1, 2010, it was reported that Plas had committed suicide in his jail cell at the age of 65.